nickazg/TheConstruct/README.md

 # Crowd Funding

 Crowd funding plays an fundamental role within in the platform, as it will allow small projects with great ideas to gain capital and recognition rapidly.
-All projects submitted on the platfrom will be impliemnted via a sub-token model, essentially piggy backing on the Construct (STR) token.
+All projects submitted on the platfrom will be impliemnted via a sub-token model, piggy backing on the Construct (STR) token.

-## Sub-Token Model:
+## ShareToken Model:
-Every registed project will automatically have its own sub-token, allowing shares of the project to be distributed to the investors and backers.
+Every registed project will automatically have its own ShareToken, allowing the project to see the investment share distribution, to later reward the early investors.
 Similar to how an ICO works, but will have the benifit of a faster funding turnaround due to a more intergrated granular milestone based approach, requiring more realisic funding goals.

 However unlike ICO tokens, Sub-Tokens cannot be traded traditionally.
 Their main goal is to enable shares of the project to be distrubuted to the inital investors/backers fairly, which in turn will allow the "shareholders" potential influence in voting, or tokens in a pre-sale ICO if the project happens to do so.